Centre-for-Atmospheric-Science-Cam-Chem/ConflictTrails/README.md

 # ConflictTrails

-An Emissions processing toolchain for calculating the impact of conflict on aviation emissions
+An emissions processing toolchain for calculating the impact of conflict on aviation emissions.

 ## Overview